Thefolle/SdpProject/README.md

 - Curved streets: this is an aesthetical improvement, since it implies effort just to model the streets in Blender and a more general algorithm to place splines along them; the simulation results are not expected to change;
 - Uphills and downhills: the same considerations of curved streets subsist also here;
 - Different types of cars: this task surely would add complexity to the simulation, but it would add value to the project;
-- A public transport circuit: the same considerations of adding different types of car subsist also here.
+- Extension of the public transport with multiple bus lines: currently the simulator supports one bus line for the whole city; multiple lines would make the city more realistic and enrich its behaviour.

 ### How to generate a new district?